 - Lake Superior is one of the best lakes for swimming in Wisconsin.
-It’s the largest of the Great Lakes, allowing for many public beaches.
+It’s the largest Great Lakes, allowing many public beaches.

 When it comes to lake swimming, Wisconsin has no shortage of options.
 With over 15,000 lakes, the state is a popular spot for a refreshing dip.
 Discover the 7 best Wisconsin lakes for swimming on your next summer outing!
 Our list includes lakes with beautiful scenery, camping areas, hiking trails, and more.

 Keep reading to discover some of Wisconsin’s best swim beaches, plus learn how to identify occasional algae blooms that should be avoided.
 Many swimming lakes across the US develop a temporary coating of algae across the surface during the year’s warmest months.
 We’ll explain why algae blooms are a health risk and when it’s safe to swim in your favorite lake again.